DLR-RM/stable-baselines3/docs/guide/tensorboard.rst

 .. note::
-    Know that specifying different ``tb_log_name`` in subsequent runs will result in split graphs, like this:
+    Know that specifying different ``tb_log_name`` in subsequent runs will result in split graphs, like in the figure below.
+    If you want them to be continuous, either don't change ``tb_log_name``, or just don't specify it.
+    And, if you still managed to get your graphs split by other means, just put tensorboard log files into the same folder.

     .. image:: ../_static/img/split_graph.png
       :width: 330
       :alt: split_graph

-    If you want them to be continuous, either don't change ``tb_log_name``, or just don't specify it.
-    And, if you still managed to get your graphs split by other means, just put the tensorboard log files into the same folder.

 Once the learn function is called, you can monitor the RL agent during or after the training, with the following bash command: